dzen-dhall/dzen-dhall/README.md

 	, { state = "1", bar = text "world!" }
 	]
 ```
 </p>
 </details>

 ### [Slots](dhall/src/Slot.dhall)

-Slots are used to route events throughout the interface: you can think of slots as of adresses from which events can be sent.
+Slots are used to route events throughout the interface: you can think of slots as of adresses to which events can be sent.
 Each slot is essentially a piece of `Text`:

 ```dhall
 let Slot : Type = Text
 ```

+[Automata](#automata) can listen for events on certain slots and react to them.

 ### [Hooks](dhall/src/Hook.dhall)